curvenote/docs/content/write/index.md

 Log in to Curvenote and use it to write anything from scientific papers, and technical reports to a complete PhD thesis or project documentation.
 Manage your work in [Projects](./curvenote-projects.md), whilst also [working online with collaborators](./collaboration.md) or organizing multiple [Projects](./curvenote-projects.md) and people within a [Team](./curvenote-teams.md).

-Curvenote integrates with [Jupyter Notebooks](./jupyter-extension-overview.md) through a [browser extension](./install-jupyter-extension.md) providing [version control and collaboration features](./versioning-notebooks.md), forming a bridge between data science and analysis work and writing & review, enabling effective collaboration across domains and skillsets.
+Curvenote integrates with [Jupyter Notebooks](./jupyter-overview.md), forming a bridge between data science and analysis work and writing & review, enabling effective collaboration across domains and skillsets.
 By saving Jupyter Notebooks in Curvenote your papers, reports and articles can include [reproducible figures](./reproducible-figures.md) and [interactive outputs](./interactive-outputs.md) that remain linked to your Jupyter Notebook environment and are easy to track and update.

 Curvenote allows you to publish your work: